Inference in Linear Dyadic Data Models with Network Spillovers: Set-up

 \subsubsection{Estimation}

 Throughout this paper, we focus on the Ordinary Least Squares (OLS) estimator of $\beta$, denoted by $\hat{\beta}$.
-Under the assumption above, we can write
+Under the assumptions above, we can write

-It is straightforward to verify that $\hat{\beta}$ is unbiased for $\beta$ due to Assumption \ref{assm:ExogenousRegression:IdentificationCondition}.
+It is straightforward to verify that $\hat{\beta}$ is unbiased for $\beta$ under our identification conditions (Assumption \ref{assm:ExogenousRegression:IdentificationCondition}).
 However, a consistency result is by no means trivial due to the dependence along the network which induces a complex form of cross-sectional dependence, hindering a na\"{i}ve application of the standard theory for independently and identically distributed ($i.i.d.$) random vectors.
 This is clarified in Section \ref{subsec:NetworkDependentProcesses}.

-We now provide a heuristic overview of the main point of our paper in this setting, before proving it formally in Section \ref{sec:NetworkHACVarianceEstimation}.
-In doing so, we omit the subscript $M$ (as we did in $\hat \beta$) for notational convenience.
+Before that, we provide a heuristic overview of the main point of our paper in this setting.